Dominion Lending CentresDLCG · #1 for new mortgages · $84.5B in 2025

 Can I get a Mortgage with Bruised or Bad Credit?

 Yes.
 Bruised Credit limits your options but doesn't eliminate them.
-Alternative and Private lenders assess files differently than Banks, and we have VIP-tier relationships that give us access to rates and programs not publicly available.
+Alternative and Private lenders assess files differently than Banks, and our direct lender relationships across Alternative and Private lenders help place files a branch can't.
 Many clients with scores in the 500s have been approved.

 • Credit scores in the 500s can still qualify